 The promotional text is located above the assets on your product page.
 It is an integral part of your listing because it gives users a brief understanding about what your app or game has to offer before seeing any creative assets.The promotional text is not indexed for keywords but is important for ASO since is the first visible text that explains your app function in words and not images.The idea of the promotional text is to encourage them to download and use your product – similar to the short description of Google Play.

 The promotional text can be up to 170 characters.
 Since this section is used to engage users to download your app, be sure to write it in a way that will attract them!

 For first-time installers, this area of text has been given a spotlight by getting placement below the Reviews & Rating scores.
 For users who have installed the given app and then uninstalled, the What’s New section will appear at the top of the app’s Product Page.

 This unique characteristic makes drafting the message here even more interesting.

 The message is primarily for communicating the reason for an update, such as bug fixes or any new features added to the app.

 What’s new section, as the app store promotional is not indexed.

 Metadata Best Practices

-When optimizing your app for the iOS App Store, it is important to know that Apple – just like any other fruit – favors certain conditions.
+When optimizing your app for iOS App Store search, it is important to know that Apple – just like any other fruit – favors certain conditions.
 The App Store is a private store that holds the Apple name, which means that their interests are reflected in the store.

 Here are some best practices to keep in mind for metadata (keep in mind that we always recommend reviewing the iOS guidelines):